pierre-rouleau/my-whisper/README.md

 ## Contributing

-Feel free to submit issues and pull requests to improve this package.# my-whisper
+Feel free to submit issues and pull requests to improve this package.